 - There is no limit on household visitation

-- Public gatherings can be a maximum of 100 people (including staff, trainers and spectators), with one person per 4 square metres in both indoor and outdoor spaces.
+- Public gatherings can be a maximum of 100 people (excluding staff, trainers and spectators), with one person per 4 square metres of usable space in both indoor and outdoor spaces (whichever is lesser).

-- Many businesses can now operate with some restrictions, the latest advice is available at the Business Hub.
+- Many businesses can now operate with some restrictions, the latest advice is available at the Business and Work page.

-- Retail shops, restaurants and cafés, pubs and clubs, cultural institutions, entertainment venues, and personal services (hairdressers, beauty salons, therapeutic massage) can open.
+- Retail shops, restaurants and cafés, food courts, pubs and clubs, casinos, cultural institutions, entertainment venues, and personal services (hairdressers, beauty salons, therapeutic massage) can open.

 - Sports and fitness activities are also permitted, with gyms now open and community sports allowed within group limits.

-- Domestic travel to and from the ACT is not restricted - if leaving the ACT be sure to follow the rules in the jurisdiction you are in.
+- Domestic travel to and from the ACT has been impacted - if leaving the ACT be sure to follow the rules in the jurisdiction you are in.

 - Further detailed information can be found on our Changes to Restrictions page.